-Mr Francis Lee Fook Wah was appointed an Independent Director of the Company in May 2012 and was last re-elected as a Director in April 2017.
+Mr Francis Lee Fook Wah was appointed to the Board on 17 May 2012.
+Mr Lee was last re-elected as a Director on 27 April 2017.
 Mr Lee is also the chairman of the Remuneration Committee and a member of the Audit Committee, the Risk Management Committee and the Nominating Committee of the Company.

-Mr Lee is also currently an independent director of three other companies listed on the SGX-ST, namely Sheng Siong Group Ltd, Metech International Ltd and Asiaphos Limited.
+Mr Lee is also currently an independent director of two other companies listed on the SGX-ST, namely Sheng Siong Group Ltd and Asiaphos Limited.
 Mr Lee is also a director of Wise Alliance Investments Ltd, a private equity investment company.
-Mr Lee was the Chief Financial Officer of OKH Global Ltd, a company listed on the SGX-ST, from October 2014 to December 2017.
-From 2012 to 2014, Mr Lee had also served as an independent director of Jes International Holdings Limited (a company listed on the SGX-ST).
+Mr Lee has also been appointed the chief financial officer Vibrant Group Limited with effect on 1 April 2019.
+Mr Lee was the chief financial officer of OKH Global Ltd, a company listed on the SGX-ST, from 2014 to 2017.
+Mr Lee had also served as an independent director of Jes International Holdings Limited from 2012 to 2014 and Metech International Limited from 2012 to March 2019, all of which are listed on the SGX-ST.

-Mr Lee was an executive director, finance director and chief financial officer of Man Wah Holdings Limited ("Man Wah"), a main board company listed on the HK Exchange, from 2005 to 2011 where he was responsible for the overall accounting functions and matters relating to its corporate regulatory compliance and reporting for the group.
-He remained on the board of Man Wah as a non-executive director until 1 February 2012.
+Mr Lee was an executive director, finance director and chief financial officer of Man Wah Holdings Limited ("Man Wah"), a company listed on the SEHK, from 2005 to 2011 where he was responsible for the overall accounting functions and matters relating to its corporate regulatory compliance and reporting for the group.
+He remained on the board of Man Wah as a non-executive director until February 2012.
 Prior to that from 2001 to 2005, Mr Lee was a credit and relationship manager with Bank of China and also served as an investment and project manager with AP Oil International Ltd. Mr Lee began his career in 1990 in the Commercial Crime Division of the Criminal Investigation Department, where he served as a senior investigation officer, before moving on to OCBC Bank in 1993 as an assistant manager conducting credit analyses and Deutsche Morgan Grenfell Securities as a dealer's representative managing clients' investment portfolios between 1994 and 2001.